Model-Free Design of Control Systems over Wireless Fading Channels: Co-Design via Reinforcement Learning

 which follows from the linearity of expectation.
 Given the Lagrangian in \eqref{eq:lagrangian_param}, the dual function associated to the constrained optimization problem \eqref{eq:constrained_optimal_prob_param_single_agent} is defined as

-Observe that, for a fixed $\lambda$, evaluating the dual function in \eqref{eq_dual} corresponds to a standard MDP problem with the objective given by the Lagrangian $\ccalL(\theta,\lambda)$ and one-step cost given in \eqref{eq:dual_cost_penalized}, and can thus be solved using RL methods---see \cite{sutton_reinforcement_learning} for a survey on such methods.
+Observe that, for a fixed $\lambda$, evaluating the dual function in \eqref{eq_dual} corresponds to a standard MDP problem with the objective given by the Lagrangian $\mathcal{L}(\theta,\lambda)$ and one-step cost given in \eqref{eq:dual_cost_penalized}.
+The inner optimization problem can thus be solved using RL methods --- see \cite{sutton_reinforcement_learning} for a survey on standard RL methods.
 The complete dual optimization problem consists then in maximizing the dual function with respect to $\lambda$,